mc4rol9/multi-user-blog/README.md

 Understanding the files:

 `blog.py`
+This is the module for handlers.

+`posts.py`
-This is the file with all the project scripts.
+This is the module for posts data - db.model.

+`users.py`
+This is the module for users data - db.model, functions and data validations.

 `app.yaml`
 This is the configuration file for the app.